 School owners can also add subtitles to lecture videos using an .srt file or subtitle file.
 This type of file contains video subtitle information like the start and end timecodes of text and the sequential number of subtitles.
 For more information about how to properly format an .srt file, refer to this guide provided by our video host, Wistia.

-NOTE: Schools on the Free and Basic plan can upload one .srt file per video, while schools on the Professional plan and upwards can upload multiple .srt files per video.
+NOTE: Schools on the Basic plan can upload one .srt file per video, while schools on the Professional plan and upwards can upload multiple .srt files per video.

 To upload video captions, complete the following steps: